 Radiography program enrollment is limited to twenty (20) first year students.
 The process of screening applicants for enrollment is described below.
 The data is put in an excel spread sheet and ranked using a mathematical formula.
-The applicant is responsible for sending application, transcripts and ACT score to the program by the advertised deadlines.
+The applicant is responsible for sending application, transcripts, and ACT score to the program by the advertised deadline.
+Any incomplete application packet will be automatically disqualified.